Mo0rBy/nvim_config/README.md

 When attempting to install alacritty with `apt install alacritty`, version 0.11.0 was installed, not the latest version (0.13.1 at time of writing).
 This meant that my `alacritty.toml` config file was not used as this older version used a `yaml` file for it's config.

-To ensure you have the latest version installed and that the `toml` config file works, follow [these](https://github.com/alacritty/alacritty/blob/master/INSTALL.md) instructions on the Alacritty Github page.
+To ensure you have the latest version installed and that the `toml` config file works, follow [these](https://github.com/alacritty/alacritty/blob/master/INSTALL.md) instructions on the Alacritty Github page or use HomeBrew on MacOS or Linux.
 ## ZSH

 I use ZSH as my shell of choice as it has really nice customization options using oh-my-zsh and I love the autocomplete features it comes with.